This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 14. ABHA: Democratization of Health Records

-ABHA digital health record
+ABHA health records

 ABHA (Ayushman Bharat Health Account) gives individuals a digital health ID and the ability to consent to sharing medical records with hospitals, doctors or insurers.
 It shifts control over data from institutions to patients and improves continuity of care.

-Conclusion: A Blueprint Others Will Study
+Conclusion: A Blueprint for the World